ibrusett/ibrusett/README.md

 - 👋 Hi, I’m @ibrusett
 - 👀 I’m interested in sport and music
-- 🌱 I’m currently learning something about programming
+- 🌱 I’m currently learning something about C#
 - 💞️ I’m looking to collaborate on translations
 - 📫 How to reach me: use the form in this blog page https://jenga.wordpress.com/chi-sono/